-Before you start planning your budget, it is very important that you calculate all the expenses first.
-This means that you have to keep a note of all the expenses your organization spends in order to continue operating successfully.
+Before you start planning your budget, you must calculate all the expenses first.
+This means that you have to keep a note of all the expenses your organization spends to continue operating successfully.
 Go through any financial statements that your organization has collected to have a better knowledge of the total expenses you deal with.

 When you are going to mention your expenses, it is pretty obvious that you also mention your income and the sources of income.
 This should be mentioned compulsory so that you can calculate the total income of your nonprofit organization gets.

-It is entirely possible that your nonprofit organization has arranged to accumulate a lot of debt in order for it to keep working.
+Your nonprofit organization may have arranged to accumulate a lot of debt for it to keep working.
 So the budget document has to have the names of all the different origins of debt.
-This way, you will know how much you have to pay off to debtors and you can set that money aside.
+This way, you will know how much you have to pay off to debtors, and you can set that money aside.

-Keep updating the budget on a regular basis.
-If there are any changes you need to make every now and then, then do not forget to do so.
+Keep updating the budget regularly.
+If there are any changes you need to make now and then, then do not forget to do so.
 It is always necessary to make the changes if needed.
 And also, make a list of the people who will be taking care of the nonprofit budget for your organization.

 A staff’s responsibility to procure a budget defines the need for a non-profit budget template as provided.
 No matter what the size of your business, having the budget plan will always help you have control over your expenses always.
 Even small and medium companies need a budget to keep their income and expenses on the check.
 You can check budget templates in Google Docs if you need to make a budget in the form of a document.
 The above non-profit budget template will be of great help to you if you plan on creating the right budget for your organization.